monmima/main-aide-memoire/php/forms_get_example-1.md

 # Getting user input

-<code>action</code> is the name of the php page that we want to be able to handle this form.
+<code>action</code> is the name of the php page that we want to be able to handle with this form.

 In this case, the name of the current page is **index.php**.